mvysny/karibu-testing/karibu-testing-v10/README.md

 ### Support for VirtualList

 Similar to Grid/IronList, but one column only, no sorting, no filtering, no header, good for lazy list of items akin to Android's ListView.
-Since Karibu-Testing 1.3.16.
+Since Karibu-Testing 1.3.16 and Vaadin 23; you need to use the `karibu-testing-v23` module.

 * You can retrieve a bean at particular index; for example `virtualList._get(0)` will return the first item (Kotlin, Groovy).
   Java: you need to `import static com.github.mvysny.kaributesting.v23.VirtualListsKt.*;`, then you can call `_get(virtualList, 0);`.